kalvin807/pigeonGPT/README.md

 PigeonGPT Email Labeler is a Python project that automatically labels your Gmail emails using chatGPT.
 The script checks for new emails every minute, labels them based on their content, and applies appropriate tags.
 Enjoy a well-organized inbox without lifting a finger!

+> ⚠️ All email will **directly send** to OpenAI's server as a prompt.
+Consider carefully the privacy aspect.
+Please do not use this on sensitive or work email accounts!

 ## 🚀 Features

 - Automatically label incoming emails in Gmail